 ExpressVPN gives you a 30 day money-back guarantee, as well.

-With equivalent refund policies, and better long-term pricing, VyprVPN wins this one.
+With equivalent refund policies, and better long-term pricing, ExpressVPN wins this category.

 Deciding which of these VPNs offers a better value could be tough.